librespeed/speedtest-android/doc.md

 * __`privacy_close`__: Text of the link that closes the privacy policy

 ### The end
-Your template is now fully configured for your HTML5 Speedtest server(s).
+Your template is now fully configured for your LibreSpeed server(s).
 Enjoy!

 This template is licensed under the [GNU LGPLv3 License](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 In short, you are free to use, study, modify, and distribute modified copies of this application, but they must remain under the same GNU LGPLv3 license.
 This means that if you make any modification to the application, the source code must be made publicly available.
 Merely changing the configuration of this template as we did in this chapter does NOT count as a modified version, so you are free to distribute it as an APK, but any other change made to the app does count as a modification and you MUST provide the source code.